How to activate CloudFlare

 If you do not know how to log in to your cPanel account, please see this article

-- In the SOFTWARE section of the cPanel home screen, click Cloudflare.
+- In the Software section of cPanel, click the Cloudflare icon:

 You also receive an e-mail message from CloudFlare that contains important information about your account.

-To activate CloudFlare directly from their web site, follow these steps:
+To activate CloudFlare with Full DNS Setup follow these steps:

-use the cPanel plugin to manage settings for your account.
+When you use Full DNS setup only some settings can be managed from cPanel.
 Use the CloudFlare site instead to manage all CloudFlare settings for your account.
 For information about how to do this, please visit https://support.cloudflare.com

 For general information about CloudFlare, please visit https://www.cloudflare.com.